lanl/PLEIADES/docs/examples.rst

         # Plot the transmission data
         ax.semilogx(grid_energies, interp_transmission, alpha=0.75, label=isotope.name)

 Here the main function of ```psd.create_transmission(energy_grid,isotope)``` is used to generate the transmission data.
 The first argument is the energy grid, and the second argument is the isotope information.
 The function returns a list of tuples where the first element of the tuple is the energy and the second element is the transmission.
 The ```zip(*transmission_data)``` function is used to unzip the list of tuples into two lists, one for the energy and one for the transmission.
 The ```transmissions``` list is used to store the transmission data for each isotope.
-Once stored the transmissison can be ploted using the ```ax.semilogx``` function.
+Once stored the transmissison can be plotted using the ```ax.semilogx``` function.

 Once all the transmission data is stored in the ```transmissions``` list, the total transmission can be calculated using the following code: